 This unusual variety diversifies your collection and gives you a chance to experience less common forms of Hoya.
 Hoya retusa may not seem appealing at first glance, but their charm and character can grow on you.
 It’s an in-person plant.

 This elegant foliage plant has pointed elliptical leaves deeply indented along the center vein.
 Its blooms are another highlight: the star-shaped clusters of adorable fat, white flowers have a delicate red to pink coloration.

 Hoya bella is the most demanding Hoya we’ve met so far.
 It’s an epiphyte that needs light, barky substrate; the soil should dry slightly but never completely.
 Colder nights down to 50ºF (10ºC) and moderate light are preferred.
 Watch for mite and thrip infestations.

 This formerly exorbitant Hoya’s popularity has finally increased production enough to lower prices and make it available.
+You can buy Hoya Bella from Etsy and have it shipped directly.
 It’s a rewarding specimen and a good step up to more challenging Hoyas.

 10. Hoya Wayetii

 A popular variety with draping stems of cascading, canoe-shaped foliage.
 Its leaves are similar to the Kentiana, but Hoya wayetii’s foliage is shorter and more rounded.
 It blooms in clusters of attractive plump flowers.